Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Background and Related Work

 \subsubsection{Open-Source C-SLAM Systems}

 Many open-source C-SLAM systems have been proposed in the recent years.
-Ckieslewski et al.~\cite{cieslewskidataefficientdecentralizedvisual2018} introduce DSLAM, which uses CNN-based global descriptors for distributed place recognition, and DGS for estimation.
+Cieslewski et al.~\cite{cieslewskidataefficientdecentralizedvisual2018} introduce DSLAM, which uses CNN-based global descriptors for distributed place recognition, and DGS for estimation.
 DOOR-SLAM~\cite{lajoiedoorslamdistributedonline2020} robustified the approach by integrating PCM for outlier rejection and adapted it for sporadic inter-robot communication.
 DiSCo-SLAM~\cite{huangdiscoslamdistributedscan2022} extends those ideas to lidar-based C-SLAM using ScanContext global descriptors~\cite{kimscancontextegocentric2018}.
 Kimera-Multi~\cite{tiankimeramultirobustdistributed2022} integrates D-GNC and incorporates semantic data in the resulting maps.
 In an other line of work, centralized C-SLAM system have also evolved considerably.
-COVINS~\cite{schmuckcovinsvisualinertialslam2021} presents an efficient solution tailored for visual-inertial sensing, which is sparsified by removing redundant keyframes.
 The lidar-based system LAMP~2.0~\cite{changlamprobustmultirobot2022a} introduces a centralized Graph Neural Network-based prioritization mechanism to predict the outcome of pose graph optimization for each inter-robot loop closure candidates.
 The multi-modal maplab~2.0~\cite{cramariucmaplabmodularmultimodal2022} supports heterogeneous groups of robots with different sensor setups.
 In contrast, \shortname combines the latest advances from previous frameworks and introduce a new sparse inter-robot loop closure prioritization to further reduce communication.
-Additionally, unlike previous techniques, \shortname leverages recent advances with ROS~2 and robotic software to provide a seamless C-SLAM integration with ad-hoc, sporadic, networking. \ExecuteMetaData[remarks.tex]{ros2} \cref{tab:frameworks} offers a comparison of the various systems based on key desirable properties, for the supported sensors we use s for stereo cameras, l for lidar and d for RGB-D cameras.
+Additionally, unlike previous techniques, \shortname leverages ROS~2~\cite{macenskirobotoperatingsystem2022} and introduces a neighbor management system to seamlessly integrate C-SLAM with ad-hoc networking. \cref{tab:frameworks} offers a comparison of the various systems based on key desirable properties.
 We refer the reader to~\cite{lajoiecollaborativesimultaneouslocalization2022a} for a thorough survey on C-SLAM.